kenmoh/restaurant_reservation_api/README.md

 ## About the Application

-This is a Restaurant Reservation Application where users can register, login and make reservations There are three(3) types of users:
+This is a Restaurant Reservation Application where users can register, login and make reservations.
+There are three(3) types of users:

 1. Guest USers